VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: VoiceBridge

 \section{VoiceBridge}

-In this section, we first present our designed LBM-based GSR system, and then introduce the three innovations leading to holistic improvement, namely~\textit{EP-VAE},~\textit{joint neural prior}, and~\textit{perceptual-aware generation}, respectively.
+In this section, we first present our designed LBM-based GSR system, and then introduce the three innovations leading to holistic improvement, namely~\textit{EP-VAE},~\textit{joint neural prior}, and~\textit{denoiser-to-generator alignment}, respectively.